-Lisa Smartt is a 47-year old woman who loves to laugh!
+Lisa Smartt is a 51-year old woman who loves to laugh!
 Born in a small town in West Kentucky, she now writes a weekly humor column from her home outside Dresden, Tennessee.
-She lives on 16 wooded acres with her husband of 22 years, two sons (who sometimes fight), and four male cats who desperately need Prozac.
+She lives on 16 wooded acres with her husband of 26 years, two sons (who sometimes fight), and a mis-guided cat named "Hobo."
 She's written two books, The Smartt View 1: Life, Love, and Cluttered Closets and The Smartt View 2: Life in Progress.

 Public speaking is Lisa’s passion.
 She has spoken to groups around the country on subjects like “Contentment in a Discontent World” and “We’re All in the Same Boat, So Grab a Lifeline.”
 Lisa believes laughter is a gift and loves to share with others her personal weaknesses, struggles, and the sheer joy of daily living!